-- understand vocabulary, theories and problemsolving methodologies that define scientific literacy and scientific method in the natural world; - explore how human expression and creative processes are used within the arts and humanities to convey ideas, offer perspectives, and make meaning; and - explain some of the ways in which social scientists and/or historians gather and interpret evidence to explain human behavior.
+- Students can satisfy the areas of inquiry requirement by choosing from a wide variety of courses and learning to: - understand vocabulary, theories and problem-solving methodologies that define scientific literacy and scientific method in the natural - explore how human expression and creative processes are used within the arts and humanities to convey ideas, offer perspectives, and make meaning; and - explain some of the ways in which social scientists and/or historians gather and interpret evidence to explain human behavior.

 Integrative Approaches help us explore the complexity of the natural and social world over time and with respect to others.
-As relations between individuals, societies, and their environments become more complex, educated individuals need to draw upon a variety of perspectives in order to guide the direction of their lives. live as informed and involved community members, and act creatively.
+As relations between individuals, societies, and their environments become more complex, educated individuals need to draw upon a variety of perspectives in order to guide the direction of their lives, live as informed and involved community members, and act creatively.
 Students can satisfy the integrative approaches requirement through successful completion of CCV's required interdisciplinary capstone course, Seminar in Educational Inquiry, and a choice of one course that promotes global awareness and an understanding of the human and natural processes that impact the future of individuals, societies and environments across the globe.